 “It feels like worms.”

-If anybody has mastered the art of building tension in storytelling, it’s Samanta Schweblin.
-Her 2014 novella Distancia de rescate was beautifully translated in English in 2017 by Megan McDowell, retitling it Fever Dream.
-The book breaks down the beginning of an apocalypse in Argentina through the chronicle of a woman named Amanda, who wakes up in the hospital with no recollection of how she got there and why.
+The book chronicles the beginning of an apocalypse in Argentina.
+Our narrator Amanda wakes up in the hospital with no recollection of how she got there or why.
 In the hospital with her is David, a boy who is not her son but deeply intertwined in her life.
 With his help and persistent interruptions, she traces her memory back to the beginning of when everything went wrong.

 Filled with occultism, worms (so many worms), Argentinian environmental issues and psychological horror, Fever Dream is a nightmare from start to finish.
+The more I read it, the more unsure I am about everything.
+It is purely horror.
 It may be one of the most haunting, worthwhile books you’ll ever read.(5 / 5)

 Lookin for something to read but not sure what to choose?
 Check out what we’re reading here at Haunted MTL.